Native Tulsan named director of NOAA’s National Severe Storms Laboratory

 The National Oceanic and Atmospheric Administration announced Wednesday morning that DaNa Carlis is the newly named director of NOAA’s National Severe Storms Laboratory in Norman.

-Carlis is a third-generation Oklahoman, a native Tulsan and graduate of Booker T. Washington High School.
-He is excited to return to his home state of Oklahoma after living in Boulder, Colorado, for the past two years and working as the deputy director at NOAA’s Global Systems Laboratory.
+Carlis is a third-generation Oklahoman, a native Tulsan and a graduate of Booker T. Washington High School.
+He is excited to return to his home state after living in Boulder, Colorado, for the past two years and working as the deputy director at NOAA’s Global Systems Laboratory.

 “It means everything to me to return home.
 It is such a full-circle moment,” Carlis said in a Tulsa World interview.
 “When I left Oklahoma at the age of 17, I like to say I took Oklahoma with me.
 Everyone that knows me knows that I am from Oklahoma and from Tulsa.
 I love my home state.”

-As the newly named director, Carlis says he can’t wait to get started at NSSL, which is a federal research laboratory under NOAA.
-The research they do includes weather radar, tornadoes, flash flooding, lightning, damaging winds, hail and winter weather.
-Observing, understanding and forecasting severe thunderstorms is also a large part of the research within NSSL.
+As the newly named director, Carlis says he can’t wait to get started at the National Severe Storms Laboratory, which is a federal research laboratory under NOAA's domain.
+The lab conducts research on such weather phenomena and technology as weather radar, tornadoes, flash flooding, lightning, damaging winds, hail and winter storms.
+Observing, understanding and forecasting severe thunderstorms is a large part of the research.

 People are also reading…